CUH Logo

 • We will always work to maintain your privacy, dignity and modesty

-We recognise that is some cases we may have to compromise on these principles in order to provide you with the best treatment.
+We know that sometimes we may need to compromise these principles to give the best treatment.
 In this case, we will make every effort to minimise the impact.
-Where possible, we will always discuss this with you, ensuring that you are informed about the issue and its effect.
+Where possible, we will always discuss this with you.
+We will ensure that you understand the issue and its effect.

 Members of the opposite sex - what to expect when in hospital